openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows an application to capture screen information.

 With this permission, the application can perform operations such as taking screenshots and recording on-screen information.
-Currently, this permission is available only for applications running on tablets and 2-in-1 devices.
+Currently, this permission is available only to applications running on tablets and 2-in-1 devices.

 **Permission level**: system_basic